 Do you meet the 8(a) program qualifications?

-To qualify for the 8(a) program, you must meet the following program requirements
+Under SBA certification rules, to qualify for the 8(a) program, you must meet the following program requirements

 - Be a small business

 - Not already have participated in the 8(a) program

 - Be at least 51 percent owned and controlled by U.S. citizens who are economically and socially disadvantaged

 - Be owned by someone whose personal net worth is $250,000 or less

 - Be owned by someone whose average adjusted gross income for three years is $250,000 or less

 - Be owned by someone with $4 million or less in assets